helen-tong/kickstarter/README.md

 ### How do features vary between successful campaigns and failed campaigns?

-The median goal for failed campaigns roughly $7,500 while successful campaigns have a median goal of $3,500.
+The median goal for failed campaigns are roughly $7,500 while successful campaigns have a median goal of $3,500.
 Unsurprisingly, lower goal tend to yield a successful campaign.
 As for campaign length, longer does not necessary attract more backers.
 The median campaign length for successful campaigns are around 30 days, versus failed campaigns have a slightly longer length.
 And lastly, majority of the campaigns that are staff picked end up to be successful campaigns.

 ![median](images/median_graph.png)

 ### How do campaigns do in general by year?

-Most campaigns launched between 2010 and end of 2013 were able to raised enough funds to meet their goal by deadline.
+Most campaigns launched between 2010 until the end of of 2013 were able to raised enough funds to meet their goal by deadline.
 That trend disappeared from 2014 to 2018, and then there was huge spike of successful campaigns in 2019.

 ![yearly_summary](images/yearly_summary.png)